michel-kraemer/citeproc-java/index.md

 also pass your own style as a serialized CSL string to the constructor.

-The next step is to introduce citation item IDs to the processor.
+In order to create a bibliography that contains a set of citation items, call the `registerCitationItems(String...)` method to introduce the item IDs to the processor.

 {% highlight java %}
 citeproc.registerCitationItems("ID-1", "ID-2", "ID-3", ...);